forklift-run/pallet-example-sysexts/README.md

-pallet-example-exports is a [Forklift](https://github.com/PlanktoScope/forklift) pallet specifying an example set of Forklift packages and package deployments for a "hello world"-style demonstration of file exports of systemd units to overlay into `/etc`, and for a "hello world"-style demonstration of file exports of [systemd-sysext/confexts](https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html) to overlay into the OS.
+pallet-example-exports is a [Forklift](https://github.com/PlanktoScope/forklift) pallet specifying an example set of Forklift packages and package deployments for a "hello world"-style demonstration of file exports of systemd units to overlay into `/etc`, and for a demonstration of a variety of different kinds of file exports of [systemd-sysext/confexts](https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html) to overlay into the OS.
 For simplicity, this pallet is structured as a monorepo in which all packages to be deployed are also defined by the pallet (because this Git repo is also declared as a